ToxPuro/astaroth/paper.md

 # Statement of need

-Much of the software used for scientific computing is written for CPUs, and has to be ported to GPUs to run larger problems with decent times-to-solution.
-`Astaroth` has been developed to solve this problem for the subset of scientific software that relies heavily on stencil computations and compared to existing solutions is specifically optimized for computations needed in multiphysics simulations.
-`Astaroth`'s domain specific language (DSL) is designed to enable researchers to rewrite existing PDE solvers or to write completely new ones.

-As examples of this, `Astaroth` has been used to write a partial differential equation (PDE) solver for astrophysical plasma simulations [@vaisala2023exploring], which scales to thousands of GPUs with a weak scaling efficiency \>90% [@pekkila_graphicsprocessors_2026, and has also been used to accelerate the widely used astrophysics framework `Pencil Code`.

-Of course, `Astaroth`'s PDE solver is not limited to astrophysics, and neither is `Astaroth` limited to PDEs.
-As an example, many image processing techniques, like edge detection and convolutions, are stencil operations and stencil operations are widely used in numerical linear algebra.
+Due to the expense and ubiquity of stencil computations a common library for computing them efficiently on GPUs is needed, more so because high-performance codes require portability across multiple different computing platforms.
+Furthermore, such a library is both needed for accelerating existing codes and writing new ones.
+Thus, both APIs for good integration with existing code and for writing new code are needed.

+`Astaroth` strives to be this library, encapsulating the core steps and structures of stencil computations in its domain specific language (DSL), which enables researches in different domains to write their stencil computations to run efficiently on GPUs.
+This encapsulation allows `Astaroth` to provide the needed execution platform for different application cases, predominantly for writing or accelerating existing partial differential equation (PDE) solvers, but also for image processing and numerical linear algebra.

+Multiphysics simulations especially pose computationally challenging stencil calculations due to the need of having values of many fields in working memory at the same time, and accelerating them was the original need for which `Astaroth` was developed.
+As an example of this use case, `Astaroth` has been used to accelerate the widely used astrophysics framework `Pencil Code`, for which existing solutions were not fit.

 # State of the field